lb1224-icl/RISC-V-Project-Team6/statements/Lucca.md

 ## 1. Introduction

 This document formalises the work I (GitHub handle `lb1224-icl`) carried out on the RISC-V core.
-Throughout, I emphasise cross-functional collaboration and show evidence via commit hashes so that you can `git show` any claim.
+Throughout, I emphasise collaboration where it is due and show evidence via commit hashes so that you can `git show` any claim.
 My main areas of work were in the fetch stage for the single-cycle CPU, the single-cycle CPU.sv (top file) and the multi-level cache for the pipelined CPU.
 I also worked aside all 3 other members to debug all stages during integration steps

 ---